macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

 }
 ```

+### Script Tags
+- This is an Enhance Single File Component.
+- In addition to hoising and deduplicating the style tags (discussed above) it also has special treatment for script tags.
+- This component (and the majority of components using HTML-first) don't need JavaScript.
+But some do.
+In those cases Enhance will pull these script tags out of the components and move them to the bottom of the body of the document.
+- This ensures the visible HTML will load and render as fast as possible.

+## `<nav-bar>` Finally

+Now we have components to DRY up our nav bar from the last module.
+Lets rewrite that the nav bar using these tools.

 - We will rewrite our `<nav-bar>` as a custom element using Enhance conventions.
 - The result is shown below.
 Paste this code in the `/app/elements/nav-bar.mjs` file.